unicitynetwork/alpha/README.md

 To democratize mining we use the RandomX ASIC resistance hash function as used in Monero https://github.com/tevador/RandomX

-The hashing algorithm switched from SHA25D to RandomX on block 70228 Difficulty was reduced by a factor of 100,000
+The hashing algorithm switched from SHA25D to RandomX on block 70228 Difficulty was automatically reduced by a factor of 100,000 on this block to account for the hash rate difference between SHA256 and RandomX.

 **10 ALPHA subsidy and 2 minute block time**